 Chapter - The Early Years

 G.A.
-It seems incredible that we have both been working in the arts in Wales, in one way or another, for more than 30 years.
+It seems incredible that we have both been working in the arts in Wales, in one way or another, for almost 50 years.
 I don't want to indulge in nostalgia or risk talking about the past as though it were some kind of golden age, but the climate for the arts is significantly different now from when you started Chapter.
 I wonder whether it would be possible for a similar venture to flourish now.
-What was your original vision for Chapter'
+What was your original vision for Chapter?

 C.K.
-Arts centres were a new phenomenon at that time, and as the Arts Centre Project Group, we were very conscious that we should not impose one view of how the arts were to develop through the centre, rather that we should respond to the needs which were being expressed.
-In fact the response to the idea of a centre was so enthusiastic that we decided to approach the City Council together with the Civic Theatre Trust.
-We looked at three disused buildings and decided that the 27,000 square foot of space on two floors at the old Canton High School was the most suitable.
-It had been empty for two years and was in a poor state of repair.
-Much of the electric wiring and many of the windows and lead water pipes were missing, but it was a much larger space than we had first envisaged and it was offered to us at a peppercorn rent.
-At this stage Peter Strevens, Geraldine Anderson, Richard Watson and Alan Saunders were invited to form Chapter's first management committee and they worked tirelessly to support the reality of a centre for the arts.
-It was Bryan Jones' idea to call the centre Chapter when Alan Saunders was creating the first limited company with charitable status.
-Members of Chapter were shareholders in that company, which is not something that happens anymore in arts organisations!.
+Arts centres were a new phenomenon at that time, and as The Arts Centre Project Group, we were very conscious that we should not impose one view of how the arts were to develop through the centre, rather that we should respond to the needs which were being expressed.
+In fact the response to the idea of a centre was so enthusiastic that we decided to approach the City Council.
+The Civic Theatre Trust was a collection of amateur groups that included the South Wales Arts Society, Everyman Theatre, Cardiff Film Society and Cardiff Cine Society, they had been in discussion with the City Council about Centreplan70' which was part of the Ravenseft Properties scheme to redevelop the city.
+We had suggested that the art centre we were planning could be a blue print for the art centre planned for Centreplan70', but this scheme was abandoned in 1973 with the property market crash and the City Council changing from traditional Conservative to centre left Labour politics.
+The City Council offered us the possibility of renting three condemned, disused buildings, the Fire Station in Dumfries Place, a Junior School on Crwys Road and the Old Canton High School.
+We looked at the three buildings and decided that the 29,000 square foot of space on two floors at the old Canton High School was the most suitable.
+It had been empty for a couple years and was in a poor state of repair.
+Much of the electric wiring, many of the windows and lead water pipes were missing, it was a much larger space than we had first envisaged and it was offered to us at a peppercorn rent on a one year lease.
+Bryan, Mik and I moved into the building in late 1970 and by March 1971 we had managed to attract a wide range of artists from all disciplines to rent studio spaces on a square foot basis.
+Alan Saunders, a solicitor, who was a member of the Everyman Theatre, had offered to advise us on how to form a management committee in order to make the art centre into a limited company with charitable status.
+Alan's support was crucial to us and he worked tirelessly for many years on Chapter's Board, as our solicitor, on a voluntary basis.
+At an evening meeting in Alan's office he said that to complete the legal forms we needed to choose a name, we hadn't ever thought about it, Bryan suggested Chapter, and with the urgency of the situation, Mik and I agreed, a decision I have never regretted.
+We had invited people who were renting space in the building, including members of the amateur groups, to apply to join the management board which held it's first meeting on March 23rd 1971.
+Over the years there have been so many people who have offered their skills as members of the Board, which has helped to maintain Chapter's development and success.
+Members of Chapter were shareholders in the company, which is not something that happens anymore in arts organisations.
 Throughout this time we were in contact with other artists of all kinds and disciplines and our ideas for the centre began to evolve.

 G.A.
 What was the artistic policy for Chapter at the beginning and how did it develop?
 Was the focus on the artists or on the community which would receive the work?